 Dr. Ong Kee Leong said that washing your hair regularly after exercising is critical for supporting scalp health.
 "When exercising, you sweat, even on the parts of your scalp that are covered with hair," he said.
 "If you don't clean your scalp post-workout, the follicles can get clogged and weakened."

-And when it comes to post-exercise hair care, your products should be working as hard as you do!
+And when it comes to post-workout hair care, your products should be working as hard as you do!
 Start by applying a scalp serum to remove scalp buildup, including excess oils, and create a healthy environment for your hair follicles.
 Then, follow up with GRO Revitalizing Shampoo and Conditioner designed to promote visibly thicker, fuller and stronger hair.
-Or for stressed out scalps, try GRO+ Advanced Replenishing Shampoo and Conditioner with full-spectrum CBD to help soothe the scalp and lift away impurities.

 With a holistic hair wellness routine, a well-balanced diet and the perfect balance of exercise, you'll be well on your way to achieving the healthy hair of your dreams!